techthiyanes/tutorials-5/t02_Dreambooth/README.md

 ## 02 [Running Huggging Face Spaces](./p02_gradio_clip_interrogator.py)

 Writing prompts is hard.
 Luckily, CLIP Interrogator can take images and generate Stable Diffusion prompts from them.
-There's a popular Hugging Face Space for CLIP Interrogator, but it'd be faster to run on our own GPU.
+There's a popular [Hugging Face Space for CLIP Interrogator](https://huggingface.co/spaces/pharma/CLIP-Interrogator), but it'd run faster on our own GPU.
 This tutorial shows you how easy it is to take any gradio app and send it to your GPU, tunneled into your browser.

 Status: **Working.**